sguir/ppgcourse/exercise_BP.md

 8. Pseudo Observed Data (PODs)

-Here, we are going to simulate data (PODs) using the R function simulate.baypass() in the baypass_utils.R script (provided in the BayPass package).
+Here, we are going to **simulate data (PODs)** using the R function simulate.baypass() in the baypass_utils.R script (provided in the BayPass package).
 PODs are simulated under the inference model (e.g., using posterior estimates of the covariance matrix and the a and b parameters of the beta prior distribution for the overall (across population) SNP allele frequencies).
-Once these PODS are simulated, we need to run again the CORE model to built the \"expected\" distribution of the XtX values under the inference model in order to find which of the observed XtX values are significantly different from the expected (calibration process)
+Once these PODS are simulated, we need to **run again the CORE model with the PODs as input** to built the \"expected\" distribution of the XtX values under the inference model in order to find which of the observed XtX values are significantly different from the expected (**calibration process**)

-> * We want to perform two different sets of simulations to inspect how many simulations are needed to retrieve the estimated demographic history: i) simulating 1,000 PODs; ii) simulating 100,000 PODs.
-However, here we are going to run only the first (simu.hgdp_1000) of the two simulation experiments for a matter of time.
+> * We want to perform **two different sets of simulations** to inspect how many simulations are needed to retrieve the estimated demographic history: i) **simulating 1,000 PODs**; ii) simulating **100,000 PODs**. :warning: However, here we are going to run only the first (simu.hgdp_1000) of the two simulation experiments for a matter of time.
 Instead, we will use the precomputed file with the 100,000 simulations.

-8.1.
-Simulate 1,000 Pseudo Observed Data (PODs) **in the cluster**:
+8.1. **Simulate 1,000** Pseudo Observed Data (PODs) **in the cluster**:

 :warning: Copy the text only until install.packages.
 It will ask you:
 	* Would you like to use a personal library instead? yes